 But if you put the money into a different investment vehicle, such as a bond or the stock market, while riskier than the guaranteed rate of return via the mortgage, you could come out way ahead.

-That’s why even though 15-year fixed mortgage rates offer more savings versus the 30-year fixed, they might not be the best choice right now.
+That’s why even though 15-year fixed mortgage rates offer more savings versus the 30-year fixed, they might not be the best choice right now, unless you are determined to prepay your mortgage.

 Unless you’re close to retirement and have a goal to pay off the mortgage by that time, it could be a great time to take the longest loan term available (within reason).